 The people are incredibly friendly and the fresh seafood and meze dishes make Paphos an amazing place to visit.

 The high season in Paphos is between June and September, and this is when the weather is at its hottest.
 I recommend visiting in April-May or September-October when tourist numbers and prices are lower, and the temperature is slightly more comfortable.
+See our full post on the best time to visit Cyprus.

 Of course.
 Paphos has something for everyone.
 It has a beautiful coastline and sandy beaches.
 There are historical sites and attractions and it has water parks, boat tours, and incredible bars and restaurants.
 Best of all, prices are cheaper than in other parts of the island.